Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     ![](../../media/@workspace.png)

-1. Provide the prompt, `@workspace Create a workspace for the Expense Tracker application with all the necessary files and code.` In the test box, select **Submit** to generate the complete workspace of your Expense Tracker application, along with a couple of component files.
+1. Provide the prompt, `**Create a workspace for the Expense Tracker React application with all the necessary files and code**.` In the test box, select **Submit** to generate the complete workspace of your Expense Tracker React application, along with a couple of component files.

     ![](../../media/expense-tracker-workspace.png)